mim/auditoryBubbles/README.md

 Michael I Mandel, Sarah E Yoho, and Eric W Healy.
 Generalizing time-frequency importance functions across noises, talkers, and phonemes.
   In Proceedings of Interspeech, 2014.
-To appear.

 Michael I. Mandel.
 Learning an intelligibility map of individual utterances.
 In IEEE Workshop on Applications of Signal Processing to